bmpc/esp8266_sprinkler_controller/README.md

 Even though the L293D ICs are not connected to power in standby mode, some pins can have enough voltage to pull the ESP-12F GPIO15 line HIGH thus preventing the ESP-12F from booting.
 The solution was to add a diode between the GPIO15 enable line and the L293D chip.

 After these improvements, I measured the standby current of the circuit to around **20uA**.

+### RTC accuracy on the ESP8266

+The max deep sleep time of the ESP-12F is around 3 to 4 hours.
+Therefore, we need to wake up evert 3 hours or so and get right back to sleep if no station needs to be started or stopped.

+Also, it turns out that the ESP8266 just doesn't have a very precise RTC (Real Time Clock).
+On a 3 hour period, the ESP8266 RTC would drift ahead around 14 minutes.
+Without a more precise clock, the only solution is to go back to sleep for the remaining time.

 ### Schematic